 When the Labour government under Paul Keating introduced superannuation more than 30 years ago, the retirement age was 65 and people weren’t expected to live too much longer beyond that.
 Nowadays many baby boomers enjoy life well into their 90’s.

 The changing demographics have in turn given rise to the dilemma of retirement income adequacy.

 Without any default pension product, most superannuation funds offer a slight variation of the default balance fund (or MySuper) as the account-based pension.
-This gives rise to a plethora of challenges, most critically the ‘fit-for-purpose’ issue.
+Others have chosen to adopt a lifecycle approach for their members in the transition to retirement.